Jp Morgan Bailed Out Us Government

 Q: Was J.P.
 Morgan's intervention in the Panic of 1907 a "bailout"?

 A: While not a direct bailout of the government itself, his actions can be considered a bailout of the financial system.
-He coordinated a rescue effort, bringing together leading bankers to provide liquidity to struggling institutions and prevent a complete meltdown of the system.
+Think about it: he coordinated a rescue effort, bringing together leading bankers to provide liquidity to struggling institutions and prevent a complete meltdown of the system.
 This ultimately supported the government by maintaining economic stability.

 Q: Why did the US government need to rely on private individuals like J.P.
 Morgan?